 Wait!
 I realized a mistake; ssh doesn’t always exit with a 0 status, even though it may be a normal exit.
 To make it a little clearer, the following worked:

-if [ "$( tty )" == 'not a tty' ] ; then
+1 2 3 4 5 | # First, check to see if we have the correct terminal! if [ "$( tty )" == 'not a tty' ] ; then /usr/bin/ssh "$@" exit fi |

 That’s sweet, thank you!
 Will test on my machine and update the post.
 Good work!

-A quick improvement I had to implement when dealing with non-terminal windows (i.e., bash scripts):
+]]>A quick improvement I had to implement when dealing with non-terminal windows (i.e., bash scripts):

 This uses the the tty variable to detect whether or not its a terminal session, so it won’t try and grab the screen size from stdin-less sessions.
 Note, this depends on the tty variable being set which, from my basic testing, works flawlessly on bash-3.2.